A look at the Loveland Pass/I-70 area from "Cupid."

 5.)
 To build or tend fires within Parks and Outdoor Recreation Lands, except in designated sites in Division-furnished grills or fireplaces; or in hibachis, charcoal grills, stoves and other metal containers, unless otherwise prohibited by these regulations.
 To allow a fire to burn in a careless manner; to leave any fire unattended; or to fail to completely extinguish any fire on Division of Parks and Outdoor Recreation Lands is strictly prohibited.

 The actual site for explicit rules and regulations for Rocky Mountain National Park (ROMO) seems to be missing at the moment.
 So here's a LINK to related information you might find useful/helpful.
 Regulations are similar to State Parks but add to this, government regulations and where appropriate, Wilderness regulations.
-Things in and around national parks can get confusing (something I've learned the hard way).
+Things in and around national parks can get confusing (something else I've learned the hard way).
 It does pay to invest a little time to school oneself in the laws.

 Roxborough State Park (Southern Front Range)